1957–58 Port Vale F.C. season: Third Division South

-The pre-season saw manager Norman Low sign a number of young new players to replace those released at the end of the previous season, saying his team would 'fight like hell to get back into the Second Division'.
+The pre-season saw manager Norman Low sign several young new players to replace those released at the end of the previous season, saying his team would 'fight like hell to get back into the Second Division'.
 Four of these signings were: impressive forward Jack Wilkinson (Sheffield United); Welsh international goalkeeper Keith Jones (signed from Aston Villa for £3,500); defender Bert Carberry (Gillingham); and Alan Martin – who returned to the club as a part-time professional.

 The season opened with a 1–0 win over Aldershot at the Recreation Ground.
-This started a sequence of just four defeats in seventeen games, which included doing the double over Southampton (a 3–0 win at The Dell followed by a 4–0 win at Vale Park).
-This was achieved with Low's attacking policy, a stark contract to 'the Steele Curtain' defence.
-However their five clean sheets in their first eight games also illustrated their defensive strength.
+This started a sequence of just four defeats in 17 games, which included doing the double over Southampton (a 3–0 win at The Dell followed by a 4–0 win at Vale Park).
+This was achieved with Low's attacking policy, a stark contrast to 'the Steele Curtain' defence.
+However, their five clean sheets in their first eight games also illustrated their defensive strength.
 In September, right-half Selwyn Whalley turned part-time, dividing his duties between playing football and teaching at Hanley High School.
 Winger Alan Bennett was also transferred to Crewe Alexandra.
 By November, Vale were third in the league, and Low signed Bert Carberry and Jack Wilkinson.
+On 2 November, Vale recorded a 4–0 home win over Crystal Palace.
+Despite their attacking nature, Vale had by this time conceded fewer goals than any other side in the Football League.
 Following this top-scorer Stan Steele went off the boil, as the Vale lost their form in the Christmas period, losing 1–0 twice to Coventry City in two days.
-Though before this a 6–1 victory was recorded over Aldershot.
+Though before this, a 6–1 victory was recorded over Aldershot to put the club into fourth position.